TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### RELEASE NOTES

 ```
-Optimized Functions: Get-JCUser and Get-JCSystem have been overhauled to allow for searching using wildcards on all string properties, boolean filters, a new -filterDateProperty parameter.
+Optimized Functions: Get-JCUser and Get-JCSystem have been overhauled.
+Omptimzied functions allow for searching using wildcards on all string properties,
+boolean filters, a new -filterDateProperty parameter.
 The awesome news is these actions happen server side which speeds things up immensely.
-Updated Functions: Invoke-JCCommand has added parameter '-NumberOfVariables' for passing in variables to JumpCloud commands.
+Updated Functions: Invoke-JCCommand has added parameter '-NumberOfVariables'
+This allowsfor passing in variables into existing JumpCloud commands.
-Bug fixes for: Connect-JCOnline, Add-JCUserGroupMember, and Get-JCSystemGroupMember
+Bug fixes: Connect-JCOnline, Add-JCUserGroupMember, and Get-JCSystemGroupMember
-Improvements: Updated Helper Hash Functions to leverage the -returnProperties which speed up hash table creation and overall performance.
+Improvements: Optimized Helper Hash Functions to speed up hash table creation and overall performance.
 ```

 #### FEATURES: